microsoft/VoTT/README.md

 When a project is created or opened, the main tag editor window opens.
 The tag editor consists of three main parts:

 * A resizeable preview pane that contains a scrollable list of images and videos, from the source connection
-* The main editor tool that allows tags to be applied to drawn regions
+* The main editor pane that allows tags to be applied to drawn regions
-* The tags editor pane that allows user to modify, lock, reorder, and delete tags
+* The tags editor pane that allows users to modify, lock, reorder, and delete tags

 Selecting an image or video on the left will load that image in the main tag editor.
 Regions can then be drawn on the loaded asset and a tag can be applied.